• Skip to primary navigation

 When introducing solids, your baby might again go through a period of adjustment.
 Alternately, your baby’s system simply might not be ready for solids yet.
 Don’t worry, the saying “solids before one are just for fun” is true.
 There’s no need to stress if your baby isn’t ready for solids when he’s “supposed” to be.

-I could tell you to avoid starting certain solids with your baby because they are “gassier”, but the truth is that every baby is different.
+Once you do start, I could tell you to avoid starting certain solids with your baby because they are “gassier foods”, but the truth is that every baby is different.
 Butternut squash is supposed to be one of the ideal first foods for baby, but my baby reacted horribly to it.

 What I can say is that if your baby seems to have a sensitive digestive system, skip the oatmeal and cereal (it’s not nutritionally necessary anyway!) and start with veggies or fruits.